Neural Methods for Amortized Inference: NEURAL POSTERIOR INFERENCE

-Finding an approximate distribution by minimising the KL divergence between $p(\thetab \mid \Zvec)$ and an approximate posterior density forms the basis of many approximate inference techniques.
-In this review, we focus on amortised versions of the two main classes of such techniques: those that minimise the forward KL divergence, and those that minimise the reverse KL divergence (i.e., variational Bayes).
-Both classes are approximate Bayesian methods that are often used when other asymptotically exact methods such as MCMC are computationally infeasible.
-The approximate density $q(\thetab; \kappab)$ has distributional parameters $\kappab$ that need to be estimated.
-For example, when $q(\thetab\,;\kappab)$ is chosen to be Gaussian, the parameters $\kappab = (\mub', \vech(\Lmat)')'$ contain a $d$-dimensional mean parameter $\mub$, and the $d(d+1)/2$ non-zero parameters of the Cholesky factor $\Lmat$ of a covariance matrix, where $\vech(\cdot)$ is the half-vectorisation operator.
+Minimizing the KL divergence between $p(\thetab \mid \Zvec)$ and an approximate posterior distribution underpins many inference techniques.
+We focus on amortized versions of the two main techniques: forward KL divergence minimization, and reverse KL divergence minimization (i.e., variational Bayes).
+These approximate Bayesian methods are often used when asymptotically exact methods such as MCMC are computationally infeasible.
+The approximate distribution $q(\thetab; \kappab)$ has parameters $\kappab$ that need to be estimated.
+For example, when $q(\thetab\,;\kappab)$ is chosen to be Gaussian, the parameters $\kappab = (\mub', \vech(\Lmat)')'$ comprise a $d$-dimensional mean parameter $\mub$ and the $d(d+1)/2$ non-zero elements of the lower Cholesky factor $\Lmat$ of a covariance matrix, where the half-vectorization operator $\vech(\cdot)$ vectorizes the lower triangular part of its matrix argument.

-\entry{Variational Bayes}{A type of approximate Bayesian inference where the approximate distribution is that which minimises the reverse KL divergence between the true posterior distribution and its approximation.}

-Both forward and reverse KL minimisation approaches target the true posterior distribution, in the sense that in both cases the KL divergence is zero if and only if the approximate distribution is identical to the true posterior distribution.
-However, when the true posterior distribution is not in the class of approximating distributions, the optimal approximate distribution depends on the direction of the KL divergence.
-As shown by \citet[][Chapter~21]{Murphy_2012}, minimising the reverse KL divergence leads to approximate distributions that are under-dispersed and that tend to concentrate on a single mode of the target distribution.
-On the other hand, minimising the forward KL divergence leads to approximate distributions that are over-dispersed and that cover all modes of the target distribution.
+\begin{marginnote} \entry{Variational Bayes}{A type of approximate Bayesian inference where the approximate distribution is that which minimizes the reverse KL divergence between the true posterior distribution and its approximation.} \end{marginnote} Forward and reverse KL minimization approaches both target the true posterior distribution, in the sense that in both cases the KL divergence is zero if and only if $q(\thetab)$ is identical to $p(\thetab \mid \Zvec)$ for $\thetab \in \Theta$.
+However, when $p(\thetab \mid\Zvec)$ is not in the class of approximating distributions, the optimal approximate distribution depends on the direction of the KL divergence.
+As shown by \citet[][Chapter~21]{Murphy_2012}, minimizing the reverse KL divergence leads to approximate distributions that are under-dispersed and that tend to concentrate mass on a single mode of the target distribution, whereas minimizing the forward KL divergence leads to ones that are over-dispersed and that cover all modes of the target distribution.
 Although both approaches are ubiquitous, in simulation-based settings forward KL approaches offer some advantages over their reverse KL counterparts; namely, they are natively likelihood-free and they have a more straightforward implementation.